Report Section

 Based on your understanding of the program through the program description and intervention section, are there any Social Impact indicators missing from the logic model?
 Does the logic model sufficiently capture the impacts of the program and illustrate how lives are improved?

-• Please include the indicator {indicator name} to best capture the full story of your program's anticipated outcomes.
+- Please include the indicator {indicator name} to best capture the full story of your program's anticipated outcomes.
 You can search for additional social impacts by clicking on the "Add other impacts not listed here" and then search for other indicators that may better capture the true impact of your program.
+From there, please make sure to define, share your measurement type and measurement sources and assumptions, as well as the forecast or final result.

 Indicator Definition